xpierroz/WhatsappStealer/README.md

 The victim's payload will actually make a zip of all the WhatsApp data located at `LOCALAPPDATA\\Packages\\5319275A.WhatsAppDesktop_cv1g1gvanyjgm`
 Then, it's gonna uplaod it to the gofile API and send to the webhook the link

-This is for educational purposes only and cybersecurity research, use at your own risk, I am not responsible for any of your actions!
+This is for educational purposes only and cybersecurity research, do not use for malicious purposes, I am not responsible for any of your actions!
 This project is licensed under the <a href="https://mit-license.org/.">MIT License</a>

 <p align="center"><a href=#top>Back to Top</a></p>